 I wish now that someone—anyone–had talked to me then about what was happening.
 But no one did, and I didn’t ask.
 As a young teenage girl, I was already uncomfortable that day in a sea of adults, and I didn’t want to stand out even more than I already did.
 Embarrassed, I didn’t know what to do, so I just sat there until the time came to go home, and then I left.

 Perhaps if I had understood that receiving Christ is the beginning of a new life and not a stand-alone event, the next several decades of my life may have gone differently than they did.
 Fortunately, though, the only time limitation that we have in this world for developing a personal relationship with God is the one that is marked by our last breath.
 In my case, even though I had accepted Jesus as my Savior, it would be many years before I would really begin to get to know Him.

-After my husband and I married and moved into our first home together, we completed the task of finding and joining a church in our new town.
-Though I didn’t realize so at the time, our church membership and attendance seem now to have been driven more by social expectation than dedication to serving Jesus Christ.
-We really did think that we were doing okay.
+After my sophomore year in college, my husband and I married, moved into our first home together, and found a church that we joined.
+Though neither of us realized so at the time, our church membership and attendance appear to us now to have been driven more by social expectation than by dedication to serving Jesus Christ.
+We really did think that we were doing okay, though.
 We both believed in God, and we believed that we were good Christians.
-We were.
-We were good (or, at least, we usually tried to be good, by our definition of what good means), and we were Christians (at least technically we were; if indeed such a thing is possible).
+And we were, too.
+We were good (according to what the word good meant to us at that time), and we were Christians (at least technically, if such a thing is possible).